-More copies of this are available from the Adventures In Dubbing store, Apothecary Compositions in the US and Graham Dunning's bandcamp.
+More copies of this are available from the Adventures In Dubbing store, Apothecary Compositions in the US as well as from Graham Dunning's and Embla Quickbeam's bandcamp pages.

 We realised that our sounds and techniques were complementary to each other and had lots of points of intersection, including recording to fourtrack tape as part of the creative process.
 So we began a tape swap project, exchanging cassettes through the post along with visual paraphernalia, found objects, and bits of art and writing that related to the nature of the sounds we made and recorded.
 For each exchange we would record a single track to a tape, meaning the finished cassettes had two tracks by each of us.